Nintendo Switch: Mario and Zelda coming to new $300 console

 Once dominant, Nintendo's fortunes have fluctuated wildly over the past decade, from the vast success of the Wii console to the quiet failure of its successor, the Wii U.

-Investors' initial response to Friday's announcements was negative.
-Nintendo stock sank more then 5% in Tokyo after the event.
+Investors' initial response to Friday's big show-and-tell was negative, however.
+Nintendo stock sank 5.8% in Tokyo after the event.

-The company's shares have been on a wild ride in the past year.
-They've see-sawed as fluctuating hopes about how much the company might gain from new releases like augmented reality hit Pokemon Go, mobile game Super Mario Run and the Switch.
+The company's shares have been on a roller-coaster ride in the past year.
+They've soared and plunged on fluctuating hopes about how much the company might gain from new releases like augmented reality hit Pokemon Go, mobile game Super Mario Run and the Switch.

-But they're still up more than 55% from this time last year.
+But they're still up about 55% from this time last year.